 The Summer Olympics serve as a chance for host cities to showcase their architectural prowess.
 Who can forget the fabulous flyover views in 2008 of Beijing’s Bird’s Nest stadium?

 But now nearly five years later, the Bird’s Nest remains largely vacant, and its future unclear.
 Even one of its creators, Chinese dissident artist Ai Waiwei, has divorced himself from the project, citing in his litany of complaints his opinion that the building is “not integrated with the city’s life.”

 Done correctly, though, an Olympics can both demonstrate national pride through architectural grandiosity, as in China, and economically and socially revitalize an ailing part of a city.
 This is the case in London, where planners have seized on opportunities provided in their successful bid for the 2012 Summer Olympics in order to rehabilitate a derelict post-industrial part of East London.

-Ricky Burdett (above), professor of urban studies in the London School of Economics’ LSE Cities program and co-editor of Living in the Endless City, discussed at a recent Brookings Institution seminar London’s vision to use its Olympics’ planning as a way to make it a better place for many decades into the future.
+Ricky Burdett (below), professor of urban studies in the London School of Economics’ LSE Cities program and co-editor of Living in the Endless City, discussed at a recent Brookings Institution seminar London’s vision to use its Olympics’ planning as a way to make it a better place for many decades into the future.